mstrocchi/plantalyzer/README.md

 ### Overview

-This project allows meant to be a fast way to spot and count plants affected by Fusarium wilt in large greenhouses using drones with a common camera working on visible-light spectrum.
+This project is meant to be a fast way to spot and count plants affected by Fusarium wilt in large greenhouses using drones with a common camera working on visible-light spectrum.
 The program is based upon OpenCV library and uses various filters and image processing techniques to spot yellow-reddish leaves.